 - Write like you talk.

 - Provide the solutions your customers wish for.

 Tip 1: Collect voice of customer (VoC) data.

-You can spend hours crafting a blog post or website page only to have it fail to attract visitors and clients…
+You can spend hours crafting a law firm marketing blog post or website page only to have it fail to attract visitors and clients…

 You may think your page answers all your readers’ questions, but you can’t assume you know everything.
 Making assumptions will cause you to fumble your messaging, which wastes time, money, and energy.